bcdev/jzarr/docs/amazonS3.rst

 =============================================
 In general JZarr can work with :code:`java.nio.file.Path` objects.
 So if someone extends the abstract :code:`java.nio.file.FileSystem`
-(see `FileSystem <https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html>`_) to connect an AWS S3 bucket this can be used to read and write directly to such buckets.
+(see `FileSystem <https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html>`_) to connect an AWS S3 bucket this can be used to read from and write directly to such buckets.

 In our example we use the `Amazon-S3-FileSystem-NIO2 <https://github.com/lasersonlab/Amazon-S3-FileSystem-NIO2>`_ library which is forked several times by other implementors.